COS301-SE-2024/Dispute-Resolution-Engine/docs/docs/user-docs/helppage.md

 ## Navigating the Dashboard

-After logging in, you will be taken to the dashboard.
+After logging in, you will be taken to the disputes dashboard.
 Here, you can:

 - View active disputes.
 - Access your profile.